Rebuild Index

 index on the exported data.
 However, this is inefficient, as it requires

-serializing all triples to disk and then reading them back.
+serializing all triples to disk and then reading them back in.

 To rebuild the index efficiently, QLever provides the command qlever